FYP-Team-5/rag/README.md

 ## Storage and operational behavior

 Uploads stream to a temporary file while the original is sent to S3-compatible storage.
-PostgreSQL first records `processing`; extraction, chunking, embedding, and Qdrant writes then complete the record with ordered chunk IDs.
+PostgreSQL first records `processing`; extraction and chunking happen in RAG, inference happens in the model container, and RAG directly upserts each finished vector plus `page_content` and metadata into Qdrant.
+PostgreSQL is then completed with the ordered point IDs.
 Points are validated by immutable `document_id` as well as rubric ownership.

 Stop without deleting data using `docker compose down`.
 Use `docker compose down -v` only when intentionally deleting all local documents,